Domain Time II Client for Linux (DTLinux) Version 5.2

 dtcheck is a handy multi-function utility that can act on the local machine and also remotely against other Domain Time components on the network.

 It can do useful things like trigger a synchronization, display synchronization statistics, show available network adapters, display active PTP Masters on the network, convert drift logs to either

-text or CSV-formatted files, and more.
+text or CSV-formatted files, backup/restore the configuration, and more.
 Enter this command to see the full list of options and syntax:

 You may also view the man page for dtcheck by entering

 Here are some suggestions for getting the best performance and security out of DTLinux:

 Make a backup copy of your dtlinux.config file before making changes so that you can revert if necessary.
 You may